TMu42/web-build/README.md

 A parametric file is declared with `::PARAMETRIC;` as the first line (or the second line if the first line is shebang).
 Each line after the declaration is either a command or file text.

+### Parametric file — commands

-The only valid commands in parametric files are parameter declarations which should (but are not mandated to) be at the head of the file.
-The behaviour of parameter declarations which occur after the first instance of the parameter in the file will be disappointing.
+The only valid commands in parametric files are parameter declarations which should be (but are not mandated to be) at the head of the file.
+The behaviour of parameter declarations which occur after the first instance of the parameter in the file is undefined.
 Parameter declarations are of the following structure:
 `::PARAM:PARAM_NAME[:[REQUIRED][:DEFAULT]]`.
 The parameter declaration contains a number of standard components: